Snowmass Light Festival to bring immersive, interactive art to town

 “There’s an emphasis on lighting this year, so my sculptures will have more lighting effects,” Barlow said.
 “I think it’s cool for guests to see the sculptures transpire in a matter of hours.”

-Barlow also plans to do a live ice sculpting demonstration, and will both sculpt images and carve around ones lasered into the ice to create 3D designs.
+Barlow also plans to do a live ice sculpting demonstration, and will both sculpt images and carve around ones lasered into the ice.

 Another artist set to bring his work to the Snowmass Light Festival is George Berlin, a self-titled creative genius and artist specializing in projection mapping and immersive audience experiences.